 Keep those hands warm while on your Antarctica cruise!
 I tend to like something waterproof, thick but not too thick, that also is touchscreen capable.

-Beanie and Scarf or Balaclava
+Beanie and Scarf/Buff or Balaclava

 - Beanie with fur pom (on Amazon)